tony56a/prop-unlimiter/docs/PropUnlimiter.GeneratedXmlDoc.md

 # PropUnlimiter #

+## Type Manager.PropContainer

+ A container for Unlimited props, wraps around the actual prop instance itself, and a dict of string to floats for extra values ( more precise position, etc )

+---
+#### Field Manager.PropContainer.propInstance

+ The prop instance itself

+---
+#### Field Manager.PropContainer.extras

+ The extras dictionary, holds values used by other mods

+---
 #### Field Manager.PropUnlimiterManager.props

  Dictionary of a "grid" of values on the map that correspond to the props in that grid